Admission to a PhD

 - the funding organisation must respect the academic freedom of the doctoral student regarding the content of his research and the composition of the defense jury;

 - funding must not come from personal resources but from public or private organisations (foundations, associations, companies, public authorities, international organisations, local authorities or others to be validated beforehand by the doctoral school) offering doctoral funding.

 For more information on funding opportunities, see the section on Funding.

 For all students entering the PhD programme, the annual fee for 2021/2022 is 380 euros, irrespective of tax residency (the annual fee for 2022-2023 will be determined later)

 In addition to receiving guidance from their thesis supervisor, some PhD students receive assistance from another Professor or Researcher who may be based in a different institution.

-It allows the issuance of a dual PhD degree, or of a joint degree where applicable.
+It allows the issuance of two PhD degree, or of a joint degree where applicable.